 Born in St. Louis, Missouri but grew up in Cary, North Carolina, Michael was a four year starter in the middle infield for the varsity baseball team at Cary High School and a 3 Time All-Conference Selection.
 From Cary, Michael attended college at UNC-Wilmington where he started at shortstop every game but one for his final three seasons as a Seahawk.
 Helped take UNCW to a regional his sophomore year playing all 62 games at shortstop.
 He finished his career in the top 10 at UNCW in OBP, Runs Scored, Walks, HBP, Double Plays Turned, as well as breaking the record for Career Assists and Single Season Assists in his senior season.
 Rooney was drafted by the Baltimore Orioles in the 30th round in 2010 and spent 3 seasons in the minor leagues, making it up to Double-A while playing along side and against big leaguers like Manny Machado, Brian Roberts, Nick Markakis, Pudge Rodriguez, Adrian Gonzalez and others.
 He was used at all four infield spots during his minor league career, mostly short and second, as well as a few games in the outfield.
 He has an abundance of knowledge of the game and has a great passion for the game of baseball which he hopes to pass along to the players.

 Brad Mincey was born in Wilmington, NC.
 He attended New Hanover High School and was 3 year starter in the middle infield and on the mound for the varsity wildcats.
 Three times an all-state selection, and helped the wildcats to back to back conference championships.
 Brad was named Mideastern Conference player of the year, as well as the Star-News player of the year, for his play during his junior campaign.
 He went on to sign and play at East Carolina University.
 At ECU he helped the Pirates to a super regional appearance against UNC, compiling 10 wins and a 2.89 ERA during the regular season.
 After a senior year where he was the national leader in ERA for most of the year, he was then was drafted by the Miami Marlins in the 28th round.
 From 2011 to 2014 Brad played in the Marlins minor league system, having Tommy John surgery in 2013.
 While with the Marlins he got to work with pitching coach Joe Coleman, who played 20 years in the MLB and was part of successful Detroit Tigers teams of the 1970s.
-In 2015 Brad will be headed to Kansas to play with the Wichita Wingnuts, an independent baseball team in the American Association independent baseball league, during the season season he was traded to the Winnipeg Goldeyes.
+In 2015 Brad headed to Kansas to play with the Wichita Wingnuts, an independent baseball team in the American Association independent baseball league, during the season season he was traded to the Winnipeg Goldeyes.

 Stephen was born in Wilmington, NC and is a 1992 graduate of New Hanover High School.
 He played on the Wildcat football and baseball teams, alongside Trot Nixon and Fletcher Bates.
 He was named to the Mideastern 4-A All-Conference team as a first baseman his senior year.
 He went on to sign and play First Base and DH at N.C.
 State from 1993-1997, participating in 4 NCAA tournaments.
 Stephen graduated with a degree in Communication and worked briefly with MLB International in England, Germany, Taiwan, and Australia, promoting and teaching the game of baseball.
 He is entering his 5th year of coaching Rock Solid teams.